newatoms/beta/projects/boris-interview/post.md

 While poking around in the business of the BBC, Boris stumbled on a set of structural problems that make it hard for news organisations to keep up with the market.
 The two key fields for improvement: scalability and adaptability.

+First of all the way in which media companies currently grow will quickly lead to scalability problems.
+Because when a company hires one person to write a story on corruption in Afghanistan...

 Enter New Atoms.

 To understand what "scalability" problems in journalism are — As a reader — I can read how boris explains it in the interview with krysten